Skip to Main Navigation | Skip to Content

-In additional to reviewing the manual linked below, SAFE ZONE training includes a 1-hour workshop conducted by both a member of the Counseling Center staff and a student member of Queers & Allies.
+In additional to reviewing the manual linked below, SAFE ZONE training includes a 2-hour workshop conducted by both a member of the Counseling Center staff and the LGBTQ GA.

 Participants are expected to display the Safe Zone symbol in a visible location in their office, cubicle, room, etc. The Safe Zone symbol identifies you as someone who is a supporter of LGBTQ community members and someone who is committed to creating an environment free of homophobia, biphobia, transphobia, heterosexism, and bias.

-Anyone can request a Safe Zone training by contacting the Counseling Center at 543-4060.
+Anyone can request a Safe Zone training by using the registration form at the top of this page.
+If you have any difficulties, please email us at email@example.com or call 660-543-4060.
 After completing a training and reviewing this manual, you will be prepared to post the symbol in a visible location so that community members know that you are informed about and sensitive to LGBTQ issues and concerns.

 Offered to you by: